-- Question: Where can I get a copy of my child's birth certificate? - Answer: In person from the State Office of Vital Records, a local Vital Records Office, or Probate Court in the county of the child's birth.
-You can order birth certificates online at http://dph.georgia.gov/birth-records (click the link). - Question: How can I get the father's name on my child's birth certificate? - Answer: If there is no father listed on the child's birth certificate, you and the father may complete a Paternity Acknowledgment (PA) Form and submit to the State Office of Vital Records.
+Question: Answer: Where can I get a copy of my child's birth certificate?
+In person from the State Office of Vital Records , a local Vital Records Office , or Probate Court in the county of the child's birth.
+You can order birth certificates online at http://health.state.ga.us/programs/vitalrecords/birth.asp (click the link).
+Question: Answer: How can I get the father's name on my child's birth certificate?
+If there is no father listed on the child's birth certificate, you and the father may complete a Paternity Acknowledgment (PA) Form and submit to the State Office of Vital Records.
 The father's name will be added to the child's birth certificate when the PA form is processed.
 If your child's birth certificate has a father listed, or if that field has any information (such as refused, unknown, etc.), you must provide a certified copy of a court order to the State Office of Vital Records in order to add a father's name.
 The court order must specifically state the name to be removed and the name to be added.

-Question:How can I get the father's name OFF my child's birth certificate?Answer:A certified copy of a court order must be submitted to the State Office of Vital Records.
+Question: Answer: How can I get the father's name OFF my child's birth certificate?
+There are two ways: See third question and answer in the "Rescission Section", page 32.
+If neither the mother or father submitted a Rescission Form within 60 days of signing the Paternity Acknowledgment, a certified copy of a court order must be submitted to the State Office of Vital Records.
 The court order must specify both the name to be removed and the name to be added to the birth certificate